Isakhatt/Visma-InSchool-pdf-to-.ics-timetable/README.md

 # Visma InSchool pdf to .ics timetable
-Python script that makes a .ics iCalander file with the timetable in it from the Visma InSchool timetable.
+Python script that makes a .ics iCalander file with the timetable in it from a Visma InSchool timetable pdf.

+The pdf needs to be manually downloaded from Visma InSchool.

 Script currently known working with google calendar.